 - Work to resolve your FOIA dispute with the public body.
-(5 ILCS 140/9.5(f)) The PAC may choose to mediate the dispute or resolve the matter by means other than the issuance of a binding opinion.
+5 ILCS 140/9.5(f).
+The PAC may choose to mediate the dispute or resolve the matter by means other than the issuance of a binding opinion.
 The PAC may issue a non-binding determination letter.
 The PAC's decision to decline to issue a binding opinion is not reviewable. - Review the issues in your FOIA dispute and determine that no further action is necessary.
-(5 ILCS 140/9.5(c)) If the PAC decides that the alleged violations of FOIA are unfounded, the PAC will advise the requester and the public body of that decision.
+5 ILCS 140/9.5(c)) If the PAC decides that the alleged violations of FOIA are unfounded, the PAC will advise the requester and the public body of that decision.
 The PAC will not conduct any further review. - Issue a binding opinion to resolve the FOIA dispute.
-(5 ILCS 140/9.5(f)) The PAC will review any information needed to analyze the FOIA dispute that you have with the public body and any additional information that you or the public body choose to provide.
-If the PAC decides to issue a binding opinion, the PAC must issue that opinion within 60 calendar days after receiving the Request for Review.
+5 ILCS 140/9.5(f).
+The PAC will review any information needed to analyze the FOIA dispute that you have with the public body and any additional information that you or the public body choose to provide.
+If the PAC decides to issue a binding opinion, the PAC must issue that opinion within 60 calendar days after receiving the Request for Review, unless the PAC extends the time by no more than 30 business days.
 If the opinion orders the public body to produce records, the public body may appeal the opinion to the circuit court.
 If the public body does not appeal the opinion and fails to disclose the records as ordered by the opinion, the Attorney General's Office may sue the public body to enforce the opinion.
-If the opinion concludes that the records fall within a FOIA exemption and need not be disclosed, you may appeal the opinion to the circuit court.
+If the opinion concludes that the records fall within a FOIA exemption and need not be disclosed, the requester may appeal the opinion to the circuit court.